lmri-met/metpyir/docs/source/index.rst

 MetPyIR documentation
 =====================

-MetPyIR is a Python package that provides set of data structures and computational procedures designed to make the implementation of standardized ionizing radiation metrology procedures both easy and efficient.
+**Version**: 0.0.3

-It aims to be a high-level building block for performing reliable, standards-compliant data processing in ionizing radiation metrology.
+MetPyIR is a Python package that provides set of tool designed to make the implementation of ionizing radiation metrology procedures both easy, efficient and reproducible.

 **More documentation coming soon!**